 Screen protectors for Fujifilm cameras range in price and quality, but I recommend the Expert Shield Crystal Clear.
 It’s a little fiddly to put on, but lies flat to the camera and provides good clarity.

-More recently, the Fujifilmn X-H1 brought in-camera image stabilisation to the mix, allowing video shooters to take advantage of hand-held filming with any of the non-image-stabilised Fujifilm lenses.
+Then the Fujifilm X-H1 and more recently the X-T4 brought in-camera image stabilisation to the mix, allowing video shooters to take advantage of hand-held filming with any of the non-image-stabilised Fujifilm lenses.

 If you’re looking for a simple and affordable way to record quality audio from the top of your Fuji camera, the Rode VideoMicro is a great start.
-At less than 60 bucks (latest price here), it’s a good introduction to capturing high quality audio, especially if you’re still testing the waters of being a video shooter.
+At less than 60 bucks, it’s a good introduction to capturing high-quality audio, especially if you’re still testing the waters of being a video shooter.

 I don’t own either so can’t really comment, but what I will say is that the Takstar is so cheap that it’s worth a shot first, especially if you’re not sure about whether you’ll be shooting video regularly.

-The in-camera stabilization of the new Fujifilmn X-H1 is great, but if you want really smooth, cinematic quality video footage, a gimbal is a must-have.
+The in-camera stabilization of the new Fujifilm X-T4 is great, but if you want really smooth, cinematic quality video footage, a camera gimbal is a must-have.

 Gimbals are also a more comfortable and secure way to hold your camera with one-hand at a distance from your body.

-There are plenty of cheap and nasty gimbals out there that are certainly tempting for first-time video shooters, but it’s definitely an area where you get what you pay for.
+There are plenty of cheap and nasty gimbals out there that is certainly tempting for first-time video shooters, but it’s definitely an area where you get what you pay for.

 You don’t need to spend a fortune at this stage, but something like the Zhiyun Crane 2 is a great option for Fuji cameras.